Working memory: Measures and correlates

 Working memory capacity can be tested by a variety of tasks.
 A commonly used measure is a dual-task paradigm, combining a memory span measure with a concurrent processing task, sometimes referred to as "complex span".
 Daneman and Carpenter invented the first version of this kind of task, the "reading span", in 1980.
 Subjects read a number of sentences (usually between two and six) and tried to remember the last word of each sentence.
 At the end of the list of sentences, they repeated back the words in their correct order.
 Other tasks that do not have this dual-task nature have also been shown to be good measures of working memory capacity.
 Whereas Daneman and Carpenter believed that the combination of "storage" (maintenance) and processing is needed to measure working memory capacity, we know now that the capacity of working memory can be measured with short-term memory tasks that have no additional processing component.
-Conversely, working memory capacity can also be measured with certain processing tasks that don't involve maintenance of information.
+Conversely, working memory capacity can also be measured with certain processing tasks that do not involve maintenance of information.
 The question of what features a task must have to qualify as a good measure of working memory capacity is a topic of ongoing research.

 Recently, several studies of visual working memory have used delayed response tasks.
 These use analogue responses in a continuous space, rather than a binary (correct/incorrect) recall method, as often used in visual change detection tasks.
 Instead of asking participants to report whether a change occurred between the memory and probe array, delayed reproduction tasks require them to reproduce the precise quality of a visual feature, e.g. an object's location, orientation or colour.
 In addition, the combination of visual perception such as within objects and colors can be used to improve memory strategy through elaboration, thus creating reinforcement within the capacity of working memory.